Most hedges provide a suitable garden boundary but some can cause problems for neighbouring properties at points.

-Some hedge species grow at a rapid rate and so can have adverse effects for those living in their shadow.
+Some hedge species grow at a rapid rate and can have adverse effects for those living in their shadow.
 Sometimes the person planting the hedge is unaware of the size it may reach when mature.

-High Hedges Guidance
+High Hedge Guidance

 The Practice Notes are issued by the Development & Planning Authority under section 31 of the Law to assist with the understanding of the provisions of the Law.
 They represent the Authority's interpretation of certain provisions of the legislation and are not intended to be exhaustive or a substitute for the full text of the legislation.